lucamartucci/lucamartucci.github.io/index.md

 ---

 ## 10043

 I am one of those international students who are (yes, still in effect) prevented from entering the US to join academic activities, mainly by revoking visas.
-More specifically, this is due to the [proclamation 10043](https://www.nafsa.org/regulatory-information/proclamation-suspending-entry-chinese-students-and-researchers-connected-prc).
-Besides its unclear definition of 'military-civil fusion strategy' and its misidentification of students in execution.
-I don't see any valid reasons behind this policy.
+More specifically, this is due to the [Proclamation 10043](https://www.nafsa.org/regulatory-information/proclamation-suspending-entry-chinese-students-and-researchers-connected-prc).
+Besides its unclear definition of 'military-civil fusion strategy' and its misidentification of students in execution, I don't see any valid reasons behind this policy.